How to Glue Laminate to a Countertop

 Step 3 - Use Contact Cement

 Contact cement is the best glue to use to glue laminate because it will only stick to itself.
 Therefore, brush the cement onto the existing countertop and to the back of the laminate pieces.
-Let the cement dry a bit.
+Let the cement dry a bit, say 15-20 minutes.
 The cement itself will not feel sticky, but will immediately bond with other contact cement.
 It is very important that the laminate pieces and the countertop do not touch each other.
 There are two different types of contact cement.
 Water-based cement will take a long time to dry though this is not flammable.
 Solvent-based contact cement will set very fast but is extremely flammable.
+Use caution while applying solvent-based cement and keep the area cool for 24 hours afterward.

 Step 4 - Apply Countertop